Central centrifugal cicatricial alopecia

 What causes central centrifugal cicatricial alopecia?

-What causes this hair damage in CCCA is not yet known, but it is likely to be due to multiple factors, including:
+What causes this inflammation/hair damage in CCCA is not yet known, but it is likely to be due to multiple factors, including:

-• Hair care practices; hair straightening using hot combs (straighteners) and chemical relaxers (lotion or cream to alter the hair texture), tight hairstyles, braids and weaves have all been suggested as increasing the risk of developing CCCA; however, not all studies have found this link.
+• Hair care practices: hair straightening using hot combs (straighteners) and chemical relaxers (lotion or cream to alter the hair texture), tight hairstyles, braids and weaves have all been suggested as increasing the risk of developing CCCA; however, not all studies have found this link.
+Some people may have another cause of hair loss at the same time such as traction alopecia due to tight hairstyles.

-• Autoimmune predisposition (where your own immune system does not recognise your hair follicles and tries to fight against them causing inflammation).
+• Autoimmune factors: when your own immune system does not recognise your hair follicles and tries to fight against them causing inflammation.

-• Increased tendency to develop fibrosis; keloid scars (raised scars) and uterine fibroids (abnormal growths in a woman’s womb) are more common in women affected by CCCA.
+• Increased tendency to develop fibrosis (scar tissue); keloid scars (raised scars) and uterine fibroids (benign growths in a woman’s womb) are more common in women affected by CCCA.

-• CCCA may also be associated with type 2 diabetes mellitus and with a higher risk of developing bacterial scalp infections
+• CCCA may also be associated with type 2 diabetes.
+In this case there can be a higher risk of developing bacterial scalp infections.

 Is central centrifugal cicatricial alopecia hereditary?

-The scalp that is exposed may appear shiny, especially when the hair follicles are lost.
-We also commonly see shorter, finer ‘minaturised’ hairs within the area of hair loss due to shrinkage of the hair follicle.
+The scalp that is exposed may appear shiny, especially when the hair follicles have gone.
+It is also common to see shorter, finer hairs within the area of hair loss due to shrinkage of the hair follicle.
 Usually the scalp skin looks normal, although in some people the skin may be more inflamed (identified by redness, pigment change and scaliness).

 How is central centrifugal cicatricial alopecia diagnosed?

-Diagnosis is based on the history and clinical features, including the pattern of hair loss and appearance of the scalp skin and hair.
+Diagnosis is based on the history and clinical features (appearance), including the pattern of hair loss and appearance of the scalp skin and hair.
 If the diagnosis is unclear, a scalp biopsy (taking a skin sample from the scalp) may be required.

 Can central centrifugal cicatricial alopecia be cured?

 No, there is currently no cure for CCCA.
-Early diagnosis is important in order to start treatment to control any symptoms and prevent further hair loss.
+Early recognition and treatment can help with symptoms and limit the extent of hair loss.

 How can central centrifugal cicatricial alopecia be treated?

-Topical steroids: Potent steroid based preparations, (e.g. lotions, gels, or mousses), can be applied to help improve any symptoms of itch or redness of the scalp and to dampen any inflammation within the skin.
-Prolonged use of topical steroids can cause thinning, spots, and lightening of the skin.
+Topical steroids: Strong steroid based preparations, (e.g. lotions, gels, creams, ointments, mousses), can be applied to the scalp to help improve any symptoms of itch or redness and to dampen any inflammation within the skin.
+This would not be prescribed for long as prolonged use of topical steroids can cause thinning, spots, and lightening of the skin.

-Steroid injections, (known as ‘intralesional steroids’) may be offered to you by your doctor to treat a small area on your scalp.
-These can be uncomfortable and may cause thinning or dimpling of the skin, known as atrophy, or lighter coloured patches at the site of injection.
+Steroid injections (known as ‘intralesional steroids’) may be offered to you by your doctor to treat a small area on your scalp.
+These can be uncomfortable and may cause thinning or dimpling of the skin, known as atrophy, or lighter coloured patches of skin at the site of injection.

-Topical calcineurin inhibitor creams and ointments: These topical treatments can settle local inflammation.
+Topical calcineurin inhibitors: These topical treatments can settle inflammation of the affected area of skin.
 They do not have the potential to cause thinning of the skin as seen with topical steroids.
 Side-effects include stinging on initial application which usually improves with time.
 Excessive sun exposure, sunbathing and sunbeds should be avoided while using this treatment (see Patient Information Leaflet on calcineurin inhibitors).

 Tetracycline antibiotics: These are antibiotic tablets that also have anti-inflammatory effects and aim to slow the progression of CCCA.
-They are usually taken daily for 6 months, after which the patient’s response to this therapy should be objectively evaluated before deciding on whether to continue.
+They are usually taken daily for 6 months, after which your response to this therapy should be assessed by you and your doctor before deciding on whether to continue.

 Hydroxychloroquine: This is another anti-inflammatory tablet commonly used to treat other conditions like arthritis.
-It usually needs 6 months to see whether the drug is effective.
+It usually takes 6 months to see whether the drug is effective.
 If helpful it may be continued for longer until the condition stops getting worse.
-Very rarely, hydroxychloroquine may damage the retina, the light sensitive layer of cells at the back of the eye.
-Around seven patients out of every 100 taking hydroxychloroquine for more than 5 years may develop this retinopathy and it is much higher in people taking the drug for 20 years or longer.
+Very rarely, hydroxychloroquine may damage the retina (the light sensitive layer of cells at the back of the eye - retinopathy).
+Around seven patients out of every 100 taking hydroxychloroquine for more than 5 years may develop retinopathy and it is much higher in people taking the drug for 20 years or longer.
 The risk of this is generally prevented by keeping the dose low and limiting the overall length of time you are on this treatment.
 While you are taking hydroxychloroquine, a baseline specialist eye examination, followed by annual eye tests, are recommended.

-Immunosuppressive drugs.
-Several different tablets have been suggested for the treatment of scarring alopecias and may rarely be needed in CCCA.
+Immunosuppressive drugs: Several different tablets have been suggested for the treatment of scarring alopecias and may rarely be needed in CCCA.
 These drugs work by suppressing the immune system, with varying degrees of success.
 These are usually safer than taking steroid tablets in the long-term but do have side effects and therefore require close monitoring, with periodic clinical reviews and regular blood tests.
-It is not recommended for women to become pregnant whilst taking these medications.
-The immunosuppressive drugs include ciclosporin, methotrexate and mycophenolate mofetil.
+It is not recommended for women to become pregnant whilst taking immunosuppression drugs.
+These drugs include ciclosporin, methotrexate and mycophenolate mofetil.

-In advanced cases, it may be preferable not to offer any medical therapy in view of the poor prognosis.
-You should be offered psychological support at all stages of the disease process if you feel this would help.
+In advanced cases when there has been a wide area of CCCA, it may be preferable not to offer any medical therapy in view of the poor likelihood of improvement.
+You should be offered psychological support at all stages of the process if you feel this would help.
+Interventions that assist in camouflaging hair loss, can be very useful for patients with advanced CCCA, including:

 Wigs and hair pieces: These can either be bought privately or obtained through the support of the NHS with a consultant’s prescription (please note, prescription charges apply).

-Cosmetic camouflage: Preparations containing small pigmented fibres or coloured sprays are available from the internet and may help to disguise the hair loss.
-These preparations are not waterproof and may wash away if the hair gets wet (e.g. through swimming, perspiration, or rain,) and needs reapplying, between washing.
+Cosmetic camouflage: Preparations containing small, pigmented fibres or coloured sprays are available from the internet and may help to disguise the hair loss.
+These preparations are not waterproof and may wash away if the hair gets wet (for example, through swimming, perspiration, or rain) needing to be reapplied regularly.

-Surgical treatments: Surgical treatments are not routinely offered under the NHS.
+Surgical treatments are not offered routinely under the NHS.
 These can be sought privately and include:

-(ii) Scalp reduction surgery.
+• Scalp reduction surgery.
 This involves the surgical removal of the bald area and stretching the remaining hair-baring scalp skin to cover the removed area.
-However, this may still result in a visible scar.
+However, this may leave a visible scar.

 Self-care (What can I do?)